Youth Fishing WA State

 Places to Fish with Kids in Western Washington

 Located in Okanogan County, WA, Silvernail Lake is open year round (juveniles only).
 In the Seattle/Auburn area, check out Mill Pond (family fishing).
 In the Kent area you will find the Old Fishing Hole Pond (family fishing).

 Wapato Lake in Tacoma has a nice dock for families to fish from.
 In Longview, make sure to visit Lake Sacajawea Park (family fishing).
 In Centralia families can fish almost year round at Fort Borst Lake.
 Wapato Lake is located in Pierce County.

 Places to Fish with Kids in Eastern Washington

-In Yakima, Sarge Hubbard Park Pond is open year round (juveniles only).
+Located in Yakima, WA, Sarge Hubbard Park Pond is open year round (juveniles only).
 Yakima Sportsmen’s Park Ponds in Yakima and Columbia Park Pond in Kennewick are also open year round (juveniles only).

 If you are looking for a youth fishing event, there are many locations in both Eastern and Western Washington that feature fishing events for children ages 5 to 14.

 These events take place between April and July and are a lot of fun for the entire family.
 For more information on youth fishing events, including locations and dates, see https://wdfw.wa.gov/fishing/contests/youth

 Many of these fishing areas also feature restrooms and picnic areas.

 In Washington State, children ages 14 and under can fish without a fishing license.
 Also keep in mind that if you are fishing at an area owned by the Washington Department of Fish and Wildlife (WDFW), you will need to display a Discover Pass in order to park your car.